jTomiak-28/tomiak-chemnitzer.github.io/_pages/digital-instrument.md

 title: "Digital Instrument"
 layout: splash
 permalink: /digital-instrument/
-author_profile: true
 header:
-  overlay_image: /assets/images/headers/coffee-table-close.jpg
+  overlay_image: /assets/images/headers/instrument-header.jpg
   overlay_filter: "0.3"
-  image_description: "The Chemnitzer instrument on a coffee table"
+  image_description: "The Chemnitzer held in a playing position"
 ---
 The Chemnitzer's unique, rich sound is now available as a SFZ digital instrument - download below and try it out for yourself!